flower007/laomoney-ui/README.md

 }
 ```

-Then you can import components from vant, equivalent to import manually below.
+Then you can import components from laomoney, equivalent to import manually below.

 ```js
 import { Button } from 'laomoney';